sf-wdi-22-23/install_fest/express_stack.md

 #Installfest Step 2: Express Stack

 Most of the coding work we do in weeks 3 to 5 will be driven by the back end web development framework <a href="http://expressjs.com/" target="_blank">Express</a>.
-We'll install express as we go, on a project-by-project basis.
+We'll install Express as we go, on a project-by-project basis.
 For now, we'll install other tools we'll use along with Express.

 **Plan overview:**